South Division One (shinty)

-The South Division One (currently known as 'Mowi South Division 1' for sponsorship reasons) is the third tier of the Shinty league system.
-League champions are awarded the Dunn Cup and play-off against the North Division One champions for promotion to the National Division.
+The South Division One, currently known as Mowi South Division 1 for sponsorship reasons, is the third tier of the men's shinty league system in Scotland.
+The league champions are awarded the Dunn Cup and may play-off against the North Division One champions for promotion to the National Division.

-Current Teams
+Current teams

-The 2025 Mowi South Division 1 will consist of the following teams:
+The 2025 South Division 1 consisted of the following teams: